 Exclusions for purposes of calculation of the free float factor:

 - Shareholding of promoter and promoter group

 - Government holding in the capacity of strategic investor

 - Shares held by promoters through ADR/GDRs

 - Employee Welfare Trusts

 - Shares under lock-in category

-Formula of Free Float Factor
+Formula to calculate Free Float Factor

 Let’s see some examples here for clarity.